Orthodox Union: Mid-century

 The OU Women's Branch was also organized during the 1920s to encourage the formation and support of active sisterhoods in OU synagogues.
-Women's Branch took on a number of special products, typically related to women's Jewish education and support for Yeshiva University.
+Women's Branch took on particular products, typically related to women's Jewish education and support for Yeshiva University.

 OU operations became more efficient with the appointment in 1939 of Leo S. Hilsenrad as its first full-time professional executive director.
-Its services were further expanded in 1946, with the addition of Saul Bernstein to the professional staff.
+Its services were further expanded in 1946, adding Saul Bernstein to the professional staff.
 Bernstein became the founding editor, in 1951, of Jewish Life, the OU's popular publication for Orthodox laymen.
 Bernstein also succeeded Hilsenrad as the OU's administrator.

 During the postwar years, there was considerable overlap in the lay leadership of the Orthodox Union and Yeshiva University.
 The Orthodox Union expanded its operations following the election in 1954 of Moses I. Feuerstein as its president.
-Its leadership ranks were augmented by a talented group of lay leaders including Joseph Karasick, Harold M. Jacobs and Julius Berman, who would guide the OU's growth over the next several decades.
+Its leadership ranks were augmented by a talented group of lay leaders, including Joseph Karasick, Harold M. Jacobs, and Julius Berman, who would guide the OU's growth over the next several decades.

-Another major development was the appointment, in 1959, of Rabbi Pinchas Stolper as director of the Orthodox Union's youth group, the National Conference of Synagogue Youth (NCSY).
+Another significant development was the appointment, in 1959, of Rabbi Pinchas Stolper as director of the Orthodox Union's youth group, the National Conference of Synagogue Youth (NCSY).
 By inspiring thousands of public-school educated high school youth across North America to become more observant, NCSY played a major role in launching the baal teshuva movement, a widespread spiritual re-awakening among Jewish youth which followed the 1967 Six-Day War.

 OU's board of directors has had female members since the mid-1970s.

 By the mid- to late-20th century, most synagogues affiliated with the Orthodox Union were under the leadership of rabbis trained by Rabbi Joseph Soloveitchik at Yeshiva University's Rabbi Isaac Elchanan Theological Seminary.
 These rabbis were ideologically Modern Orthodox.
-By the 1990s and early 21st century, the OU's general philosophy and levels of observance may be seen to have shifted towards stricter interpretations and halachic practices.
-This change has not necessarily affected individual member congregations, but has impacted many Orthodox Jewish communities across America.
-The general trend toward stricter practices among Orthodox Union congregations reflects American Orthodoxy's trending toward Haredi Judaism.
+By the 1990s and early 21st century, the OU's general philosophy and observance levels have shifted towards stricter interpretations and halachic practices.
+This change has not necessarily affected individual member congregations but has impacted many Orthodox Jewish communities across America.
+The general trend toward more rigid practices among Orthodox Union congregations reflects American Orthodoxy's trend toward Haredi Judaism.